rossdrew/greenhouse-telemetry/README.md

 which will provide test charts on http://{ip-address}:{port}/report generated from file based data.

-Running in a live environment (Raspberry Pi with a AM2302 sensor) will require swapping out the used of `TestClimateDataSource` for the `AM2302DataSource`.
+Running in a test environment (not on a Raspberry Pi with a AM2302 sensor) will require swapping out the used of `TestClimateDataSource` for the `AM2302DataSource`.
 I'm yet to figure out a nice way to automate this.

 ## Recording